-The application seeks permission to permit Aspergillus fijiensis (A. fijiensis) as a microbial source for the production of the enzyme beta-fructofuranosidase (Enzyme Commission (EC) number 3.2.1.26) as a processing aid in any food.
-Methods for identifying microorganisms are constantly evolving and in some cases microorganisms will be re-identified as different species.
-In this application, a microbial source of beta-fructofuranosidase currently approved in the Code was originally identified as the species A. niger, but more advanced methods have now identified it as the species A. fijiensis.
-The request for the additional permission is to ensure regulatory certainty for the applicant.
+The application sought permission to permit Aspergillus fijiensis (A. fijiensis) as a microbial source for the production of the enzyme beta-fructofuranosidase (Enzyme Commission (EC) number 3.2.1.26) as a processing aid in any food.
+Methods for identifying microorganisms are constantly evolving and in some cases microorganisms will be re-classified as different species.
+In this application, a microbial source of beta-fructofuranosidase currently approved in the Australia New Zealand Food Standards Code (the Code) was originally identified as the species Aspergillus niger (A. niger), but more advanced methods have now determined it as the species A. fijiensis.
+The request for the additional permission was to ensure regulatory certainty for the applicant.

-The enzyme derived from A. niger was permitted in the Code as a permitted processing aid as an outcome from application A1055 which sought the use of fructo-oligosaccharides (FOS) as a nutritive substance.
+The enzyme derived from A. niger was permitted in the Code as a permitted processing aid as an outcome from application A1055, which sought the use of fructo-oligosaccharides (FOS) as a nutritive substance.
 The gazettal occurred in 2013 and permitted the use of the enzyme for any technological purpose for all foods, not just for the production of FOS.

-1.3 The current standard
+1.3 The current Standard